Engee documentation

 Details

-Select one of the following methods for parameterising the temperature dependence:
+Choose one of the following methods for parameterizing the temperature dependence:

-• None - Simulate at parameter measurement temperature - the temperature dependence is not simulated.
-This is the By default method.
+• None - Simulate at parameter measurement temperature — the temperature dependence is not modeled.
+This is the default method.

-• Model temperature dependence - Simulate temperature dependent effects.
-Specify the device modelling temperature value and temperature dependence coefficients for other block parameters.
+• Model temperature dependence — simulation of temperature-dependent effects.
+Specify the temperature value of the device simulation and the coefficients of temperature dependence for other block parameters.

 Values